TDEE & Macro Calculator

 Don't chase daily weight noise

-Weight fluctuates 1–2 kg with hydration.
+Weight fluctuates 1 to 2 kg with hydration.
 Use a 7-day average to assess whether the deficit or surplus is working.

 TDEE math, plainly answered.